brendanlandis/heyexit.com/README.md

 DESIGN
 - do a typography pass on front page (and really whole site)
-- add social icons to nav and footer
-- do a pass on Current Projects page

 VISUAL BUGS
 - phone → it breaks page → recording detail page: carousel: images align-top instead of aligning center